Interplay of network structure and talent configuration on wealth dynamics: TLS model on cycle network

 \section{TLS model on cycle network}

-We here discuss the role of talent configuration properties in the TLS model on the cycle networks.
+We here discuss the role of talent configuration properties in the TLS model on the cycle network.
 To do so, we first define the talent assortativity $r_{\rm TA}$ as follows:

-The last one in Eq.~\eqref{eq-r_TA} is the empirical representation of $r_{\rm TA}$, where $i$ is a link index, $T_i$ and $T'_i$ are node talents for the selected link $i$, and $M$ is the total number of links.
+The last one in Eq.~\eqref{eq-r_TA} is the empirical representation of $r_{\rm TA}$, where $i$ is a link index, $T_i$ and $T'_i$ are nodal talents for the selected link $i$, and $M$ is the total number of links.

 The cycle network can have the minimum and maximum of $r_{\rm TA}$ as -1 and 1, which correspond to the minimum and maximum values of Pearson correlation coefficient.
 Consider the infinitely large ($N\rightarrow\infty$) cycle network.
-If $T$ follows the normal distribution for our case, random variable $T$ can be represented as $T=\mu+\sigma Z$ ($Z\sim\mathcal{N}(0, 1^2)$).
+If $T$ follows the normal distribution for our case, random variable $T$ can be represented by $T=\mu+\sigma Z$ ($Z\sim\mathcal{N}(0, 1^2)$).
 If talent configuration is bisymmetric, connected node talents are almost all same that means $T'\sim T$.
 For the bisymmetric uneven case, $T'\sim \mu-(T-\mu)$.
-Lastly, for the random case, connected talents can be represented as serial chains, like $(x_1y_1-x_2y_2-\cdots-x_Ny_N)$ and $(y_1x_2-y_2x_3-\cdots-y_Nx_1)$.
+Lastly, for the random case, connected talents can be represented by serial chains, like $(x_1y_1-x_2y_2-\cdots-x_Ny_N)$ and $(y_1x_2-y_2x_3-\cdots-y_Nx_1)$.
 Here $x_i$ and $y_i$ are the samples of two independent normal random variable $X$ and $Y$.
 For that case, all connected talent combinations are uncorrelated if $X$ and $Y$ are uncorrelated.

-These results are consistent even if the talent distribution does not follow the normal distribution.